GitDruid/code-generator-cli/README.md

 # Code generator from Swagger/OpenAPI specifications

 Windows PowerShell script for client code generation, given a Swagger/OpenAPI specification.
-It requires Docker Desktop to run.
+It requires Docker Desktop.

 Currently there are two teams working on similar projects (see "Readings" below).
-Scripts contains both version but the Swagger CodeGen is the one currently selected.
+Scripts can use both version.
+The Swagger CodeGen is the default selection if the $framework parameter is not provided.

 ## Usage